 Sometimes you’ll find that the dependency is only available as a zip file.
 In this case, you can install it in the same way that you would an addon.
 Click the Add-ons tab on Kodi’s main page, then select the box icon.
 Click Install from zip file and navigate to the file’s location on your hard drive.
 When you click on it, it should install.
 Now try installing the original addon again to see if your problem has been resolved.

 If you find that you’re missing multiple dependencies, you can either repeat this process for each file or reinstall Kodi.
-This option may seem drastic, but it’s often the fastest way to resolve these kind of issues.
+This option may seem drastic, but it’s often the fastest way to resolve these kinds of issues.

-Clearing Kodi’s cache with the Indigo addon
+Clearing Kodi’s cache with the OpenWizard addon

 Note: while we can’t verify that this will solve your problem, clearing Kodi’s cache is a commonly proposed solution on various other websites and forums.

 The cache is where Kodi stores data that need to be accessed quickly.
-Usually, the cache is supposed to empty itself but occasionally problems arise and the cache fills up entirely.
+Usually, the cache is supposed to empty itself, but occasionally, problems arise, and the cache fills up entirely.
 In these cases, Kodi can begin to struggle and may return errors like the one we’re trying to resolve.

 Installing or updating the URLResolver dependency

 If you’re having difficulty installing third-party addons, the problem may be that the URLResolver plugin isn’t working properly or is missing.
-This plugin was moved recently so if you haven’t used or updated Kodi in a while, this might be the reason you’re seeing the dependency error.
+This plugin was moved recently, so if you haven’t used or updated Kodi in a while, this might be the reason you’re seeing the dependency error.

 If the previous solutions haven’t resolved the “Failed to install a dependency” error, the easiest solution might be to reinstall Kodi.
 You can do this by uninstalling Kodi, then visiting https://kodi.tv/download and choosing the right version for your operating system.
 Once it downloads and installs, you’ll have a clean slate to start from.